top of page

 8. In the sports now adopted by the HVAC the points are decided by the following ways:

-2. Volleyball - Decided by tournament
+2. Volleyball - Decided by an A/AA tournament

 3. Golf - Decided by tournament

-4. Soccer - Decided by tournament
+4. Soccer - Decided by an A/AA tournament

 5. Wrestling – Decided by tournament

-6. Basketball - Decided by tournament
+6. Basketball - Decided by an A/AA tournament

-7. Baseball – Decided by tournament
+7. Baseball – Decided by an A/AA tournament

-8. Softball – Decided by tournament
+8. Softball – Decided by an A/AA tournament

-9. Tennis - Decided by tournament
+9. Tennis - Decided by A/AA tournament

-10. Track/Field - Decided by a final meet in each division
+10. Track/Field - Decided by a final meet

 Section 7: Individual Sports

-National federation rules will govern the HVAC with the following exceptions in each sport:
+National Federation rules will govern the HVAC with the following exceptions in each sport:

 Cross Country